-Possible Circumstances Starting Point a.
-A single incident of using status to influence when he or she ought to have realised that it was inappropriate a.
-A low level fine b.
-Repeated incidents where the barrister is attempting to exploit his/her status as a means of exerting pressure or there is a financial motivation involved b.
-A medium level fine Aggravating factors Mitigating factors Victim is particularly vulnerable Behaviour over an extended period of time Motivation is financial gain An isolated incidentImmediate apology
+Possible circumstances Starting point а.
+A single incident of using status to influence when he or she ought to have realised that it was inappropriate A low level fine b.
+Repeated incidents where the barrister is attempting to exploit his/her status as a means of exerting pressure or there is a financial motivation involved A medium level fine Aggr avating factors Mitigating factors • Victim is particularly vulnerable An isolated incident • Behaviour over an extended period of time Immediate apology • Motivation is financial gain